TuDatTr/P4STA/stamper_targets/Wedge100B65/README.md

 ## install P4STA driver for tofino
 Follow the installation process starting from step 3.1 in the main readme of this repository.
-** Imortant: ** after the first installation p4sta must be stopped and restarted in the CLI in order to load the compiled grpc files.
+**Important** after the first installation p4sta must be stopped and restarted in the CLI in order to load the compiled grpc files.